GoogleCloudPlatform/DataflowTemplates/v2/googlecloud-to-elasticsearch/docs/PubSubToElasticsearch/README.md

               "name":"maxRetryDuration",
               "label":"Max retry duration in milliseconds",
               "helpText":"Max retry duration in milliseconds, must be > 0.
 Default: no retries", "paramType":"TEXT",
               "isOptional":true
+          },
+          {
+              "name":"javascriptIndexFnGcsPath",
+              "label":"Gcs path to javascript udf source for function to extract index name from row", "helpText":"Gcs path to javascript udf source.
+Udf will be preferred option for transformation if supplied.
+Default: null", "paramType":"TEXT",
+              "isOptional":true
+          },
+          {
+              "name":"javascriptIndexFnName",
+              "label":"UDF Javascript Function Name for function to extract index name from row", "helpText":"UDF Javascript Function Name.
+Default: null",
+              "paramType":"TEXT",
+              "isOptional":true
+          },
+          {
+              "name":"javascriptIdFnGcsPath",
+              "label":"Gcs path to javascript udf source for function to extract id value from row", "helpText":"Gcs path to javascript udf source.
+Udf will be preferred option for transformation if supplied.
+Default: null", "paramType":"TEXT",
+              "isOptional":true
+          },
+          {
+              "name":"javascriptIdFnName",
+              "label":"UDF Javascript Function Name for function to extract id value from row", "helpText":"UDF Javascript Function Name.
+Default: null",
+              "paramType":"TEXT",
+              "isOptional":true
+          },
+          {
+              "name":"javascriptTypeFnGcsPath",
+              "label":"Gcs path to javascript udf source for function to extract type value from row", "helpText":"Gcs path to javascript udf source.
+Udf will be preferred option for transformation if supplied.
+Default: null", "paramType":"TEXT",
+              "isOptional":true
+          },
+          {
+              "name":"javascriptTypeFnName",
+              "label":"UDF Javascript Function Name for function to extract type value from row", "helpText":"UDF Javascript Function Name.
+Default: null",
+              "paramType":"TEXT",
+              "isOptional":true
+          },
+          {
+              "name":"javascriptIsDeleteFnGcsPath",
+              "label":"Gcs path to javascript udf source for function to extract whether operation is delete or not from row", "helpText":"Gcs path to javascript udf source.
+Udf will be preferred option for transformation if supplied.
+Default: null", "paramType":"TEXT",
+              "isOptional":true
+          },
+          {
+              "name":"javascriptIsDeleteFnName",
+              "label":"UDF Javascript Function Name for function to extract whether operation is delete or not from row", "helpText":"UDF Javascript Function Name.
+Default: null",
+              "paramType":"TEXT",
+              "isOptional":true
+          },
+          {
+              "name":"usePartialUpdate",
+              "label":"Use partial updates (update rather than create or index, allowing partial docs) with Elasticsearch requests", "helpText":"Whether to use partial updates (update rather than create or index, allowing partial docs) with Elasticsearch requests", "paramType":"TEXT",
+              "isOptional":true
           }